Join the adventure with 562,797 students worldwide!

 Before they can launch to Mars, students need to learn more about where they're going and why.
 This week, students will learn more about the Red Planet and determine what they hope to find.
 This will help them design their mission and plan for launch, arrival, and surface operations.

 - Scientists, and students, learn about Mars to gain an understanding of what's known and unknown about the Red Planet and to develop questions that have yet to be answered.
-Once they have determined what’s known and what they want to learn, students will be ready for Week 2 of the challenge during which they will plan their mission.
+Once they have determined what’s known and what they want to learn, students will be ready to plan their mission.

 - Learning about Mars can help generate new questions about topics that have already been explored.
 Encourage students to engage their curiosity and think of ways they might get answers to their questions.